 - Reliably feed in your specific gun.

 - Consistently penetrate between 12″ – 18″ in ballistic gelatin

-Let's take a look at each one more in depth below.
+Let's take a look at each one more in-depth below.

-If there is one thing that I'd consider to be the most important, it's that your gun needs to be able to fire the shot off to begin with.
+If there is one thing that I'd consider to be the most important, it's that your gun needs to be able to fire the shot off, to begin with.

 You also need to reliably and consistently hit your target with your chosen ammunition.
 If you can't, then you need to figure something out.

-FMJ (full metal jacket, i.e. not hollow point) ammo has a tendency of going the over penetration route, which is one of the reasons why we always recommend using hollow points (JHP).
+FMJ (full metal jacket, i.e., not hollow point) ammo tends to over-penetrate, which is one of the reasons why we always recommend using hollow points (JHP).

-What if I told you that some manufacturers sell ammo that is supposed to expand but doesn't always actually do its job?
+Some manufacturers sell ammo that is supposed to expand but doesn't always actually do its job?